josephrexme/josephrex.me/_posts/2016-02-04-setting-up-rackspace-cdn-uploads-with-rackspace-and-fog-in-rails-applications.md

 In my config I'm using a Rackspace server to handle file uploads and CDN delivery.
 You can do the same with Amazon S3 and Cloudfront CDN.

 If you're uploading files within the same table of your form object then that's all it takes but I'll go further by explaining how to handle this for using a separate database to handle uploads.

+### Using a separate model for uploads
 This becomes useful when you have multiple models making the same kind of uploads.
 To keep a DRY code you'd only want to do this once.
 For my example I'd use a uploads model to handle uploads for cars.
 Since we aren't uploading to our cars table the migration would be somewhat like this (without the attachment type):

 {% highlight ruby %}
 class CreateCars < ActiveRecord::Migration